Patty Prather Thum: Career

 Thum had an art studio at the Francis Building in Louisville for over 35 years.
 She is most well known for her landscape painting, mostly of flowers and Kentucky scenes, but also painted still-lifes and portraits.
 She also contributed to art magazines and newspapers.

 She painted private gardens in Jefferson and Oldham Counties with native trees being a focus of her work.

 Thum was a member of several art organizations, including the Louisville Art Association, the Art Association of Indianapolis, the American Federation of Art, and the Arts Club.

 Thum received an honorable mention for book illustration of "Robbie and Annie: A Child's Story" at the 1893 World's Columbian Exposition in Chicago.
 Thum also served as art director of the 1921 Kentucky State Fair.

 Personal life and death

 After an illness of several months, Thum died at her home in Louisville at the age of seventy-two on September 28, 1926.
-She was buried at Louisville's Cave Hill Cemetery on September 30, 1926.